-Exploration and evaluation expenditure incurred by the consolidated entity is accumulated separately for each area of interest.
+Exploration and evaluation expenditure incurred is accumulated separately for each area of interest.
 Such expenditure comprises net direct costs and an appropriate portion of related overhead expenditure.
 Each area of interest is limited to a size related to a known or probable mineral resource capable of supporting a mining operation.